yers-m/yers_documentation/docs/index.md

 ## Who can use this?

 Whether you're a fellow researcher, a new team member, or just curious about the technical intricacies of advanced medical imaging, this documentation is designed to provide you with a clear understanding of my work.
 Dive into the sections that interest you, and feel free to reach out if you have questions or would like to discuss.
-You can find me on my [KI](https://ki.se/personer/nima-chamyani) or [LinkdIn](https://www.linkedin.com/in/nima-chamyani) pages.
+You can find me on my [FU Berlin](https://www.bcp.fu-berlin.de/pharmazie/faecher/klinische_pharmazie/arbeitsgruppe_kloft/mitarbeiter/Doktoranden_innen/Yersultan_Mirasbekov) or [LinkdIn](https://www.linkedin.com/in/yersultan-m/) pages.